Options at 16 and beyond

 - Talk to your friends and family.
 They know you and can give you their honest opinion.

-- Go to a school or college open day, or come to one of our briefing events.
+- Go to a school or college open day, and see if the place suits you.
 You'll get to meet staff and providers who can answer any questions you might have about the learning, working or training opportunities on offer.

 - Think about the job or course you want to do, and then go online for careers advice or to a careers library to find out what qualifications you need to get it.